 - Universal support ensuring the best outcomes for all (Tier One) Support for all.
-Buckinghamshire's approach starts with lessons which offer support and challenge for all. - Early SEND Support for some children (Tier Two) Where a child identified with SEND does not make expected progress, we will offer more intensive support with an individualised SEND Support Plan. - Continuing SEND Support for a few children (Tier Three) After a SEN Support Plan has been reviewed and refined over a few cycles, we may need to involved other people.
+Buckinghamshire's approach starts with lessons which offer support and challenge for all.
+In our school, we call this Ordinarily Available Provision (SEND OAP). - Early SEND Support for some children (Tier Two) Where a child identified with SEND does not make expected progress, we will offer more support.
+This may include the teacher offering a range of strategies with an APDR plan (Assess, Plan, Do, Review Plan) or it may involve more intensive support with an individualised SEND Support Plan. - Continuing SEND Support for a few children (Tier Three) After a SEND Support Plan has been reviewed and refined over a few cycles, we may need to involve other people, e.g. speech therapists, occupational therapists.
 Sometimes, a few of these children may need the extra support of an EHCP (Education, Health and Care Plan).